Argentina Gross Domestic Product: Nominal

 1962 - 2016 | Yearly | USD mn | World Bank

 AR: GDP: USD: Final Consumption Expenditure: Include Discrepancy data was reported at 460.044 USD bn in 2016.
 This records a decrease from the previous number of 490.861 USD bn for 2015.
-AR: GDP: USD: Final Consumption Expenditure: Include Discrepancy data is updated yearly, averaging 89.524 USD bn from Dec 1962 to 2016, with 55 observations.
+AR: GDP: USD: Final Consumption Expenditure: Include Discrepancy data is updated yearly, averaging 89.524 USD bn from Dec 1962 (Median) to 2016, with 55 observations.
 The data reached an all-time high of 490.861 USD bn in 2015 and a record low of 14.933 USD bn in 1963.
 AR: GDP: USD: Final Consumption Expenditure: Include Discrepancy data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Argentina – Table AR.World Bank.WDI: Gross Domestic Product: Nominal.
 Final consumption expenditure (formerly total consumption) is the sum of household final consumption expenditure (private consumption) and general government final consumption expenditure (general government consumption).
 This estimate includes any statistical discrepancy in the use of resources relative to the supply of resources.
 Data are in current U.S. dollars.; ; World Bank national accounts data, and OECD National Accounts data files.; Gap-filled total;

 Last Frequency Range